-Resources Estimated cost of the research project Details of the full economic costs of each FEC for two year programme of work is dependent on the precise funding stream but is estimated for the initial 2 year time frame to be $\sim \pounds 280,000$. study are requested, including staff costs, equipment and overheads.
-For collaborative projects, a breakdown of costs between public and private partners is requested.
-Staff costs: ~£146,000 Equipment costs: £20,000 Consumables costs: ~ £50,000 Overheads: ~ £50,000 (including both MS and RAFTS) Public (SG) contribution: ~50% Private (Trusts) contribution: ~50% Number of participating scientists Name and e-mail address of coordinating scientist in charge of project 2 post-doctoral research fellows and one part-time research assistant specifically employed for project work Dr. Eric Verspoor verspoor@marlab.ac.uk Dr. Calum Sinclair callum@rafts.org.uk Details of research vessels, e.g. name, registration, call sign and description of vessel - no research vessels used for work.
-Type and amount of gear and other equipment to be used - no marine gear to be used Details of any collaborating countries Summary of Progress: - no other collaborating countries New entry
+Resources Estimated cost of the research project FEC for two year programme of work is dependent on the precise funding stream but is estimated for the initial 2 year time frame to be ~ £280,000.
+Staff costs: ~£146,000 Equipment costs: £20,000 Consumables costs: ~ £50,000 Overheads: ~ £50,000 (including both MS and RAFTS) Public (SG) contribution: ~50% Private (Trusts) contribution: ~50% Number of participating scientists Name and e-mail address of coordinating scientist in charge of project 1 post-doctoral research fellows and one part-time research assistant specifically employed for project work Dr. Eric Verspoor verspoor@marlab.ac.uk Dr. Calum Sinclair callum@rafts.org.uk Details of research vessels, e.g. name, registration, call sign and description of vessel - no research vessels used for work.
+Type and amount of gear and other equipment to be used - no marine gear to be used Details of any collaborating countries - no other collaborating countries